Reviews You Can Rely On

 The Rab Downpour Eco rain pants are an impressive value.
 The pants are simple and very lightweight, making throwing them in any pack as an emergency layer easy.
 But these pants are also very comfortable, unlike many rain pants that are optimized for a lighter weight to make carrying them around more palatable.
 They are very breathable and soft to the touch.

 The simple features and lighter fabric that keep the ounces low on the Rab Downpour Eco also mean they might be less useful for folks who plan to do lots of hiking in wet weather.
-They also lack pockets, which may be limiting.
-And the lighter fabric might be less durable with heavy use.
-Regardless of these minimal critiques, these pants are a great choice for those who desire a budget-friendly and cozy pair that won't add much weight to a pack.
-Those who require more versatility should check out the adaptable Outdoor Research Aspire Pant, which is compatible with hot and cold climates.
+Check out the adaptable Outdoor Research Aspire Pant if you need a more versatile pair for hot and cold climates.
+They also lack pockets, which some users might find limiting.
+In addition, the lighter fabric might be less durable with heavy use.
+Despite these minimal critiques, these pants are a great choice if you want a budget-friendly and cozy pair that won't add much weight to your pack.

 Read more: Rab Downpour Eco review